emmiolkkonen/star_protocols_saimaa/README.md

   - convertf and smartpca from the Eigensoft package, v.
 8.0.0 (https://github.com/DReichLab/EIG)
   - fineSTRUCTURE (including ChromoPainter), v.
 4.1. (https://people.maths.bris.ac.uk/~madjl/finestructure/)

 The software is assumed to be installed in or linked to directory [bin/](./bin/).
-In addition to these software tools, the installation of required R packages is included in the scripts provided.
+The installation of required R packages is included in the scripts provided.